Students place in international Land Art Generator competition

 Kyle Taveira placed 4th out of hundreds of submissions for his project Dreamtime.
 (Pictured above and below) As his elements sway in the wind they generate clean energy, read more about the technology and his project here.

 David Donely and Michael Cinalli placed in the top 25 with their collaborative project Unwind.
-(Picture coming soon) Their design utilizes kites to generate wind energy and GPS technology to track flight patterns.
+(Pictured below) Their design utilizes kites to generate wind energy and GPS technology to track flight patterns.